dpwgc/easierweb/README.md

 })
 ```

 * The 'EasyXXX' series functions are compatible with basic usage.
+You can use the 'WriteXXX' series functions to write response.

 ```go
 func TestAPI(ctx *easierweb.Context, req Request) {